Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Multi-agent Reinforcement Learning Design with Problem Decomposition

-However, the information exchange of neighbours' action brings extra time cost, and the agent may not be desire to share its information in some cases due to the limited connectivity or privacy concern.
-Without neighbours' action, we first highlight the fact that both Q-function and value function is composed of stationary part with local information ($s_i$ only correlates to environment and $\pi_{\theta^i}$) and cooperation part with neighbors' information ($s_{i,i'}$ correlates to environment and policy in both sides).
-Since the stationary part is owned by agents themselves without the influences from other agents.
-The precise estimation can be obtained for $Q_{\theta^i}(\overline{s}_i, a_i)$ or $V_{\theta^i}(\overline{s}_i)$.
-However, this is not the case is cooperate part, which depends on neighbor agents' actions or policies.
-The environment is non-stationary if we train the policy directly with unknown information from neighbors.
-The estimation error caused by such non-stationary environment which then wrongly leads the policy is the major reason limiting the performance of our considered multi-agent system.
+where through $(a)$, we expand the Q-function based on the definition of Q-function.
+In this case, both Q-function and value function are composed into stationary term with local information ($\overline{s}_i$ and $a_i$) and cooperation term with neighbors' information ($s_{i,i'}$ and both $a_i$ and $a_{i'}$).
+The stationary term is dominated by the current agent with negligible influences from other agents.
+Thus, the precise estimation can be precisely obtained for $Q_{\theta^i}(\overline{s}_i, a_i)$ or $V_{\theta^i}(\overline{s}_i)$.
+The cooperate term, which depends on neighbor agents' actions or policies, is non-stationary.
+Such non-stationary environment caused by unknown neighbour's policy is the major reason limiting the performance of our considered multi-agent system.
 It is hard to model the opponents' policy without any knowledge from opponents \cite{Panait2005Cooperative}.
-Besides, the change of neighbors' actions can easily make previous experience expire, which makes the situation worse.
-The non-stationary part can be written as:
+Also, the change of neighbors' actions can easily make previous experience expire, which even degrades the performance.
+The non-stationary estimation error $\epsilon(\omega^i)$ without action information from neighbouring agents can be written as